Main Campus and One Hundred Oaks

 - All other immunizations must be performed by Occupational Health Clinic staff.

-- Occupational Health nurses make regular visits to Children's Hospital and One Hundred Oaks for added convenience.
+- Occupational Health nurses make regular visits around campus for added convenience.

 Off-site clinics (other than at One Hundred Oaks or Main VUMC campus)